 fuboTV is the best pick for the ultimate streaming experience, including NFL Network and NFL RedZone.
 When many services fail to incorporate these sports networks into their packages, this is a nice perk to have for NFL fans.
 Still, you get more than 100 channels, more than Hulu and YouTube, with thousands of on-demand titles for flexible streaming. fuboTV covers everything you need to see the Bengals play, as long as you live in the Bengals market.

 fuboTV does not give you all of the compatibility that you get with other streaming services like Hulu + Live TV and YouTube TV, but it still works with many devices like your Roku and Xbox.
 It is also compatible with some, but not all, smart TVs made by Samsung, LG, Google, Apple, Amazon and Android.

-How to watch the Cincinnati Bengals on YouTube TV
+How to Watch the Cincinnati Bengals on YouTube TV

-YouTube TV gives you fantastic compatibility, working not only with your Roku and Google Chromecast, but also gaming systems like Xbox, Nintendo Switch and Playstation.
+YouTube TV gives you fantastic compatibility, working not only with your Roku and Google Chromecast, but also gaming systems like Xbox, and Playstation.
 There is excellent smart TV compatibility, as well, integrating with Samsung, SHARP, LG, Apple, Android, Amazon and VIZIO TVs.

 You also receive access to YouTube’s streaming content with a cloud DVR equipped to hold an unlimited amount of recordings at no extra cost.
-While Hulu + Live TV and fuboTV cap your storage, Youtube does not.
+While Hulu + Live TV and fuboTV cap your storage, YouTube TV does not.
 There is also just a single plan at $64.99 a month, available after your free seven-day trial.